fab3/css/README.md

-# I'm using Python for testing purposes :)
+# I'm using Python for testing purposes,
-because is Its all about learning how todo the job done ... programming
+because is Its all about learning and get the job done ... programming  :)